jdonnerstag/pyfwf_db/README.md

 # FWF - Fixed-Width-Field File Format parser and tools

+This project has been extracted from a larger program.
+Review and cleanup is not finished yet.

-A python library that provides efficient read-only access to files with fixed-width-fields.
+A python library that provides performant, read-only, Nosql-like access to (very) large files with fixed-width-fields.
+File size is not restricted by the amount of memory available.
+Fast index creation.

 Files that look like this:
 ```